jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

 <!-- We can say that the dark ages are still in force.
 The bright spots were the Roman Empire Stoicism and the Enlightenment.
 Asia is also in its own dark ages, with the birght pots during the Buddhist and Taoist persiods and the the latter as Song Dynasty and   -->

-Modern Physics began with a matter-first paradigm and then jumped to the realm of electromagnetism.
+Using math, Modern Physics began with a matter-first paradigm because matter is easily countable and plottable.
+In fact, Newton began Physics using moon observations since the moon is easily seen.

+Physics then jumped to the realm of electromagnetism when moving currents were discovered (as opposed to static electricity).

 Over time, physicists classified forces into four:

 1. Strong
 2. Weak